HL7/fhir-saner/input/pagecontent/introduction.md

 * Facilities and states were often reluctant to share bed availability data.

 ###### HL7 Version 2
-Other standards which contain information about bed availability include HL7 Version 2 (e.g., the [ADT_A20 Bed Status Update](http://www.hl7.eu/refactored/msgADT_A20.html) message), and general observations profiled by ANSI/HITSP to support organizational reporting of bed availability using HL7 Version 2 OBX segments.
+Other standards that contain information about bed availability include HL7 Version 2 (e.g., the [ADT_A20 Bed Status Update](http://www.hl7.eu/refactored/msgADT_A20.html) message), and general observations profiled by ANSI/HITSP to support organizational reporting of bed availability using HL7 Version 2 OBX segments.